- Scarlett 2nd Generation 6i6, 18i8, 18i20

 6. Connect one end of a ¼ inch Jack to Jack cable to Line Output 3 and the other end to Line Input 1.
 Connect one end of the other ¼ inch Jack to Jack cable to Line Output 4 and the other end to Line Input 2.
 Use the gain dials to set the overall signal going into your VoIP application, ensuring the LED meter does not turn red at all to indicate the input clipping.

-7. In your VoIP application, select your interface in the audio settings*, noting the application may display the input device as Microphone and the output device as Speaker.
+7. In your VoIP application, select your interface in the audio settings*, noting the application may display the input device as a Microphone and the output device as a Speaker.

-*Please note you can select a different pair of inputs for the input device and use those for the physical loopback instead after following the steps here.
+*Please note, that you can select a different pair of inputs for the input device and use those for the physical loopback instead after following the steps here.

 For a guide on how to do this with Scarlett 3rd Gen interfaces, please see this article.